 Before the new policy begins, you may want to continue paying for your existing plan to ensure you're still covered during an accident or illness.

 You could, for example, just cover the basics such as if your pet has an accident.
 This is known as 'accident-only cover'.
-Or you could go for a lifetime pet insurance policy which will provide much more cover.
+Or you could go for a lifetime pet insurance policy which provides much more cover.

-There are also sometimes limits per year of the amount an insurer covers for different conditions.
+Sometimes there are yearly limits on the amount an insurer can pay towards different conditions.
 You choose these when you buy the policy but over time you may want to change them if your pet requires more care.

 Pet insurance is a competitive market so it's worth shopping around to compare policies to find one that offers the best value for money.